6 Plotting with ggplot2

 .
 These are used to assign different colors, shapes, lines, etc. to the

-to have different colors and to be filled in with different colors.
+to be plotted in (generally to have) different colors and to be also filled in with different colors (color

 p